4. Working with the Browser

 Upon pressing the Install button, Live will display a progress bar in a pop-up dialog that indicates the status of the process.

 It can be useful to know the size of a Pack before you download and install it.
 For example, you may have limited space on your hard drive.
-You can configure the browser to show the size of all Packs that appear in the Updates and Available Packs sections.
-To do this, right-click on the Name header in the browser’s content pane and choose the Size option in the context menu.
+You can configure the browser to show the size of all Packs that appear in the Updates and Available Packs sections by selecting the relevant option from the Content Options menu.

 You can delete an installed Pack via its context menu or by selecting it in the browser and pressing the Delete key.
 Note that deleted Packs will appear once again in your list of Available Packs.